logicalicy/flask-react-redux-boilerplate/README.md

 ### Develop

 Change something in `app/static/js/app.js`.
+Change something in `app/static/sass/app.css`.
 Changes should be reflected immediately in the browser.

 ## License